How to Wax Tile Floors: Everything You Need to Know

 What Is Waxing?

 Waxing is a popular finishing technique that involves the application of a protective wax layer over a floor surface, such as tile floors.
-In this process, a special waxing solution is spread onto the floor to protect the surface from damage and give it a nice, polished look.
+In this process, you spread a special waxing solution onto the floor to protect the surface from damage and give it a nice, polished look.

 Floor wax is typically made of organic ingredients like carnauba wax and beeswax.
 Some floor wax for tile products also incorporates plant-based oils.